 - Heather Wagner (Little Carthage River Lodge)

-A notice did go out to the crew and the voyagers to keep their lights off as we approach Marion Island.
-The night before this happened, the crew were cleaning the decks with their lights on.
-A very unfortunate situation, but everyone preferred to keep it under wraps.
-We made mention of this possibility prior to the voyage on our Facebook Group called Friends of Flock to Marion
+As we approached Marion Island, a notice went out to the crew and the voyagers asking them to keep their lights off.
+The night before this happened, the crew cleaned the decks with their lights on.
+It was a regrettable situation, but everyone preferred to keep it under wraps.
+We made mention of this possibility before the voyage on our Facebook Group called Friends of Flock to Marion.

 Bird Guides on the Flock to Marion 2022 (In no order of preference)